LEARN ABOUT ASPARAGUS INCLUDING WHAT ASPARAGUS TASTES LIKE

 According to site Harvest To Table, you can store fresh asparagus at about 36 degrees for up to 10 days.

-Wrap the spears in a moist cloth and place them in a perforated plastic bag.
+Wrap the spears in a moist cloth and place them in perforated plastic bags like these.
 They should be stored in the vegetable crisper section.

 You could also place spears in a mason jar of water and place a plastic storage bag loosely over the jar.